montulli/GrooveScribe/README.md

 ### How do I get set up? ###

-* Summary of set up
-Just host all the files on a web server.
+* Summary of set up:  Just host all the files on a web server.
 The application runs entirely in the browser with Javascript, HTML & CSS.

-* Configuration
-None
+* Configuration: None

 * Dependencies
-Google's Leto font
+**Google's Leto font
-Google's url shortening api
+**Google's url shortening api

 * Deployment instructions
 Deploy the files to an HTTP server.